GDYendell/bluesky/docs/index.rst

 How to Use This Documentation
 -----------------------------

-Start with the :doc:`tutorial`.
+Start with the :doc:`/user/tutorial`.
 It's a good place to start for everyone, and it gives a good overview of the project in a narrative style.
 Read as far as you need to solve your problem, and come back again if your needs change.
 Each section of the tutorial adds a piece of complexity in exchange for deeper